hydralang/humboldt-doc/source/basics.rst

 --------------

-The application ID serves the same purpose in :term:`anycast`, :term:`multicast`, and :term:`broadcast` transports that the client ID serves in the :term:`unicast` transport.
+The application ID serves the same purpose in :term:`anycast`, :term:`targetcast`, :term:`multicast`, and :term:`broadcast`
+transports that the client ID serves in the :term:`unicast` transport.
 However, the application ID is intended to be a well-known number for the specific application(s) utilizing Humboldt.
 This number **MAY** be disseminated through the :ref:`conf-proto`, or through an application-specific registry operating on a well-known application ID; applications **MAY** also choose to simply hard-code the application ID, depending on the needs of the application.

 .. index:: protocol; encapsulated
 .. index:: protocol; support